squidfunk/mkdocs-material/docs/setup/extensions/python-markdown-extensions.md

 # Python Markdown Extensions

-The [Python Markdown Extensions] package is an excellent collection of additional Markdown extensions that make technical writing a breeze.
+The [Python Markdown Extensions] package is an excellent collection of additional extensions perfectly suited for advanced technical writing.
 Material for MkDocs lists this package as an explicit dependency, so it's automatically installed with a supported version.